ErShakirAnsari/how-to/maven/how-to-publish-an-artifact-maven-central.md

 sub   rsa4096 2022-09-07 [E]
 ```

-and we will push it to public server
+and we will distribute our Public Key it to public server

 ```
 gpg --keyserver https://pgp.mit.edu --send-keys <YOUR-KEY>